Got one of those shiny Mac laptops, but Linux has you realising computer freedom is best?

 Thankfully, this can easily be solved.
 In your Utilities apps folder, you’ll find Disk Utility.
 If you like, quickly scan your hard drive for errors, just to make sure it’s all toot sweet before we get down to business.
 Repair any errors you may have.

 Once you are ready, you will see a list of internal drives on the left hand side.
 Your Disk Utility may look different if you are using an older version of OS X, but it still offers the ability to resize a volume.

 On the hard drive that your Mac OS X partition exists on, click on the top drive, not any subsequent partitions listed below it.
 Click on the ‘partition’ button, and you’ll see a pie chart like the one above (don’t worry if it’s not quite like that).
 You will see you can move the slider around the pie to resize your partition(s).
 Pull the size slider back for the Mac OS partition to release the free space on the disk.
 Make a blank partition until you have enough space for your new Linux system.
 As much space as you are willing to.

 Apply the changes and let the resize operation complete.
 If you have an SSD, this should be relatively quick (a few minutes).

-Installing Linux on that Mac!
+Step 4: Installing Linux on that Macintosh!